What is a breast lift (mastopexy)?

 During your healing process, there may be a diminished sensation in the nipples or breast skin.
 Much of this effect will disappear as the swelling subsides over the next 6 weeks.
 Occasionally, the decreased sensation may be permanent.

-A breast lift (especially when performing breast implant augmentation as well) is not a simple surgery, but it is relatively safe in experienced hands.
+A breast lift (especially when performing breast implant augmentation as well) is not a simple cosmetic breast surgery, but it is relatively safe in experienced hands.
 Nonetheless, every surgery carries an inherent set of risks and potential for complications.
 Sensitivity or reaction to anesthesia is a rare possibility with any procedure.
 Bleeding and infection can also rarely occur.
 Many times, these two complications are controlled with needle aspiration in the office and/or oral antibiotics.
 In more severe cases, it may be necessary to perform another brief surgery to drain the blood collection (or hematoma).
 Or clean out an infection, or administration of intravenous antibiotics.
 When combined with an implant augmentation, the risk of requiring additional surgery to address these problems may be slightly higher.

 Scars are not unusual for any operative process.
 In a mastopexy operation, the marks can, at times, be fairly extensive.
 They may bulge or spread out or stretch over time.
-There exist varied breast lift techniques, but board-certified plastic surgeon Dr. Panossian has shaped his own technique for improving the appearance of mammary scars through the amalgamation of goods and sequences that have provided consistently fabulous results (but individual outcomes can differ).
+There exist varied breast lift techniques, but board-certified plastic surgeon Dr. Panossian has shaped his own technique for improving the appearance of mammary scars through a combination of technology and tried-and-true techniques that have provided consistently outstanding results (but individual outcomes can differ).

 Slight breast asymmetry is always a risk in plastic surgery.
 After a breast lift, there may be subtle differences between them in terms of breast shape, size, nipple position, or decreased sensation.
 Once again, these are relatively rare occurrences in experienced hands.

 Dr. Panossian has vast experience in minimal-scar breast lift surgery and will be happy to review the various options during consultation.
 His staff is always available to answer your questions and address problems should they arise.
 Call today for a consultation.